microsoft/msquic/docs/TSG.md

 Above is an example event collected during an attempt to connect to a non-existent server.
 Eventually the connection failed and the transport indicated the event with the appropriate error code.
 This error code (`18446744071566327813`) maps to `0xFFFFFFFF80410005`, which specifically refers to the `QUIC_STATUS` (indicated by `QS=1`) for `0x80410005`; which indicates `ERROR_QUIC_CONNECTION_IDLE`.
 For more details for understanding error codes see [here](#understanding-error-codes).

-### Understanding shutdown by App.
+### Understanding shutdown by Peer.

 As indicated in [Understanding shutdown by Transport](#understanding-shutdown-by-transport), there are two ways for connections to be shutdown.
-The `QUIC_CONNECTION_EVENT_SHUTDOWN_INITIATED_BY_APP` event occurs when the peer application has explicitly shut down the connection.
-In MsQuic API terms, this would mean the app called [ConnectionShutdown](./api/connectionshutdown.md).
+The `QUIC_CONNECTION_EVENT_SHUTDOWN_INITIATED_BY_PEER` event occurs when the peer application has explicitly shut down the connection.
+In MsQuic API terms, this would mean the app called [ConnectionShutdown](./api/ConnectionShutdown.md).

 > TODO - Add an example event